clauda/nzen/README.md

 ### Setup

 `rake db:create`

 `rake db:migrate`

 `rake db:seed`

-There are a rake task to load some Services.
+There are a rake task to load some categories, districts and services.

+This one can take a several time :coffee:

+`rake category:seed`

+`rake district:seed`

-`rake service:seed`
+`rake service:seed` Load more than 8K business.

+Reindexing:

+`rake searchkick:reindex:all`

 Run web server: